Venison Cutlets with Apples.

 Original 1896 Text

-Venison Cutlets with Apples.
-Wipe, core, and cut four apples in one-fourth inch slices.
+4 apples powdered sugar one-third cup port wine butter 1 slice venison, cut in one-half inch thick cutlets salt pepper three tablespoons butter wine drained from apples twelve candied cherries, cut in halves Wipe, core, and cut four apples in one-fourth inch slices.
 Sprinkle with powdered sugar, and add one-third cup port wine; cover, and let stand thirty minutes.
 Drain, and sauté in butter.
 Cut a slice of venison one-half inch thick in cutlets.
 Sprinkle with salt and pepper, and cook three or four minutes in a hot chafing-dish, using just enough butter to prevent sticking.
 Remove from dish; then melt three tablespoons butter, add wine drained from apples, and twelve candied cherries cut in halves.
 Reheat cutlets in sauce, and serve with apples.